UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-iota/README.md

-# Natural language processing course 2023/24: Conversations with Characters in Stories for Literacy
+# Natural Language Processing Course 2023/24: From Hogwarts to Westeros: Dialogue-Driven LLMs

 The project repository by team `iota`.
-For course `Natural language processing` in 2023/24.
+For the course `Natural Language Processing` in 2023/24.
 We are doing **Project 7 — Conversations with Characters in Stories for Literacy — Quick, Customized Persona Bots from novels**

 ![Pipeline schema](/report/fig/pipeline-vis.jpg "Pipeline Schema")